Devel-JD/zubbsolaria_test/readme.txt

 You can login facebook with the list of users above and the same password every account.
 So, you can run this php laravel test.

 THANK YOU!!!! :D

+P.S.
+You may find the database information in '.env' file.